 “Yes.
 He is repeating something,” he put his finger to his lips to quiet his brother and listened intently.
 “I believe he is repeating one phrase incoherently.
 I’m not certain what it is.
 I believe he may be dying.”

 “Shall I get the doctor?”
 Peter asked, seeming happy to be able to do something.
 Johann nodded and Peter ran off, stopping every ten or so steps to look back on the scene.
 As his brother headed for the doctor, Peter knew in his heart that this man was beyond saving by any doctor.
 Johann could now make out that the friar had been cut on his arms and back with a sword or long knife.
 He clearly had been riding away from something for some time, and losing blood as he went.

 Johann began the sacraments for the dying man.
 On his belt he always held a cross-shaped container.
 On the front of it was the image of the crucified Christ.
 He removed and opened the container.
 It contained the hosts and oil for the viaticum–food for the poor soul’s final journey, together with the oil to anoint the dying man.
-The held up the crucifix before the blackfriar to begin, but his eyes were closed.
+He held up the crucifix before the blackfriar to begin, but the man’s eyes were closed.

 “Poor soul,” he said as he worked quickly, “do you have anything you wish to confess?”

 The man’s eyes suddenly opened, he raised himself in one movement onto his elbows and gasped for air.
 He looked directly as Johann, who was dressed in his long tunic–clearly a priest.
 He breathed a few moments, shaking and looking at him, his expression unreadable.
 Then he fell back, with the last bits of life draining from him, and said only what he had been repeating the last few moments, this time just clearly enough.

 “Amicus Dei” he gasped, looking directly into Johann‘s eyes.
 Then the man’s head slowly turned toward the ground, his eyes still open but with no life left in them.